SeniorThrive Privacy & Data Sharing Policy

 - Explicit OA consent required before any access.

-- Sensitive household items (e.g., room scan photos) require OA/Admin approval for sharing.
+- Sensitive household items (e.g., room check photos) require OA/Admin approval for sharing.

 - Only non-PHI metadata (e.g., event time, title, location for general appointments) syncs unless you expressly opt in to share more details that might constitute PHI.